giantswarm/linkerd-control-plane-app/README.md

 ## Installing without the CNI plugin

-In order to install this app without the CNI plugin, you'll need to specify `cniEnabled: false` in your user configuration.
+In order to install this app without the CNI plugin, you'll need to specify `linkerd-control-plane.cniEnabled: false` in your user configuration.

 Be aware that running without the CNI plugin, proxy containers will run as `root` and will require `NET_ADMIN` and `NET_RAW` capabilities.